 Or for bpost:

-When making comparisons between similar businesses, investors may find ROCE useful.
-In our analysis, bpost's ROCE is meaningfully higher than the 11% average in the Logistics industry.
-We would consider this a positive, as it suggests it is using capital more effectively than other similar companies.
-Regardless of where bpost sits next to its industry, its ROCE in absolute terms appears satisfactory, and this company could be worth a closer look.
+ROCE can be useful when making comparisons, such as between similar companies.
+In our analysis, bpost's ROCE is meaningfully higher than the 9.9% average in the Logistics industry.
+I think that's good to see, since it implies the company is better than other companies at making the most of its capital.
+Independently of how bpost compares to its industry, its ROCE in absolute terms appears decent, and the company may be worthy of closer investigation.

 What Are Current Liabilities, And How Do They Affect bpost's ROCE?